asadkhanek/portfolio/README.md

-# Personal Portfolio Website
+# Muhammad Asad Khan - Portfolio Website

 A modern, responsive portfolio website built with Next.js and Tailwind CSS.
+This showcases my skills, projects, and experience as a Computer Science student.

 ## Features